Acer Laptop RepairTeardown

 M.2 SSD

-The wireless network adaptor uses Intel’s 7265AC which supports 2.4G and 5G dual band.
+The wireless network adaptor uses Intel’s 7265AC, which supports 2.4G and 5G dual bands.

 wireless network adaptor

-It sports a 36Wh battery which can guarantee the laptop work up to eight hours.
+It has a 36Wh battery, which guarantees that the laptop works for up to eight hours.

 battery